-I was texting with a friend when they shared an article from the NYT.
+I was texting with an acquaintance when they shared an article from the NYT.
 They told me it reminded them of how I blogged.
 I asked in what sense.
 They said with the first person point of view and emotion and thoughtfulness.
 I thanked them.
 In turn they replied, You could write for the New York Times!
 I quipped back, I’d rather not.

 There’s nothing wrong with being a writer.
 There is nothing wrong with contributing to the NYT or any other online or printed conglomerate.
 And even if I thought there were, it wouldn’t matter.